cpj/winter-2012/weekly_instructions_and_projects/06_week_six/README.md

 - catch up with blog posts and add nav links from blog to student projects.
 - revise design of tumblr blogs to use skeleton.
 - revise first project to use ruby/sinatra or node/express.
 - do a quick cms/framework "boot camp" where we install the following projects:
   - wordpress
   - drupal
   - ruby on rails / with a cms and rails admin
   - django / django-cms
   - node / calipso cms
+  - sinatra -- show how to use it for simple or static projects
+  - node.js/express -- show how to use it for simple or static projects